 The rise of Jacob Zuma coincided with the debilitating global financial crisis.
 In many respects, the global turmoil served to underline South Africa's dire circumstances.
-Governance had already been the subject of growing concern - even the ANC's then secretary general, Kgalema Motlanthe, conceded in 2007 that corruption was "far worse than anyone imagines" and that "the rot is across the board"17 - but South Africa now turned to a fatally compromised politician to lead it.
-Even as peer emerging markets recovered their growth trajectories, South Africa foundered.
-It never recovered the 5%-plus growth rates that it had briefly enjoyed in the mid-2000s.
+Governance had already been the subject of growing concern - even the ANC's then secretary general, Kgalema Motlanthe, conceded in 2007 that corruption was "far worse than anyone imagines" and that "the rot is across the board" - but South Africa now turned to a fatally compromised politician to lead it.